Welcome to Simmons Promotions Inc.

 Since then many more improvements and additions have been made including the construction of the Palace Ballroom, a large multipurpose banquet facility.
 Sky boxes were built outside turn 1 and later atop the grandstands down the frontstretch.
 Musco lighting was added in 2006 and in 2008 a 3/8 mile track was added using part of the half mile.
 Unfortunately 2014 became the first year the half mile was not used.

 Simmons Promotions is contracted to operate racing at the West Liberty (IA) Raceway on Saturday nights at the Muscatine County Fairgrounds.
 It is said to be the best 1/2 mile in the Midwest.
 The wide, flat half mile has seen improvements through the years as well.
 Musco lighting, new caution lights, an expanded outer pit area, and new catch fences complement the historic grandstand and a rarity at racetracks, trees in the infield.

 Simmons Promotions is also contracted to operate racing on Sunday nights at the Dubuque (IA) County Fairgrounds Speedway.
 The fastest high banked 3/8 mile west of the Mississippi has seen its share of improvements recently as well.
 A new outer retaining wall was built from turn 1 all the way around to turn 4, where there had not been a wall previously.
 Sky boxes have been added atop turn 4 and new Musco lighting and caution lights were added in 2013.
-New dirt is scheduled to be added in 2015.
+New dirt was added in 2015.